 WHERE CAN MARIJUANA BE SMOKED?

 SB420 bars marijuana smoking in no smoking zones, within 1000 feet of a school or youth center except in private residences; on school buses, in a motor vehicle that is being operated, or while operating a boat.
 Patients are advised to be discreet or consume oral preparations in public.

 Although Prop.
 215 allows patients to grow their own medicine, landlords are not legally obliged to allow it.
 Many cities and counties have passed zoning ordinances that restrict where patients can grow, in some cases outlawing outdoor cultivation altogether.
 See local policies.

 CAN I SELL MY EXCESS MEDICINE?

 In general sales of marijuana are NOT permitted under Prop 215.
 However, SB 420 authorizes legal caregivers and collective/cooperative members to charge for their expenses in growing for others on a “non-profit” basis.
-Growers who provide for others should either be members of a collective or be bona fide “primary caregivers.”
+Hostile police sometimes misinterpret this to take any monetary proceeds as evidence of felony sales, regardless of whether the grower actually made a profit.
+Growers who provide for others must either be members of a collective or be bona fide “primary caregivers.”